NotIndex

 • Squeeze the muscles of your backside (buttocks) together.
 Hold for 5 seconds.
 Repeat 10 times.

-You may have to wait for your surgery to happen (be on call) if:
+You may have to wait for your surgery to happen if there are others who also need urgent surgery or if you're too sick for surgery.

 Even if you’ve been on call for a while, your surgery may be delayed.
-Your healthcare team will do everything they can to make sure you and your family know when you’re going for surgery or if the time for your surgery changes.
+Your healthcare team will do everything they can to make sure you and your family or support person know when you’re going for surgery or if the time for your surgery changes.

 When you’re on call, you may not be allowed to eat or drink.
 If your surgery is delayed, you’ll get something to eat or drink.